roxy4149/ruby-class/week_one_homework.md

 * Create a public repository on Github called ruby-circus
 * Add stonean as a collaborator
-* Create a State class in a file called state.rb
+* Create a State class in a file called state.rb.
 * The object should provide the following functionality:

 Open up irb